atlassian-labs/data-center-terraform/docs/docs/README.md

 ## Deployment overview

-The diagram below provides a high level overview of what a typical deployment might look like:
+The diagram below provides a high level overview of what a typical deployment will look like:

 ![architecture](assets/images/Terraform.png "Deployment")